zencart/documentation/content/user/accessibility/accessibility.md

 * [Lighthouse](/user/accessibility/tools/lighthouse/)
 * [WAVE from WebAIM](/user/accessibility/tools/wave/)

+### Accessibility Widgets

+[Accessibility Widgets](/user/accessibility/tools/widgets/), like the one on this site in the lower right corner, are a popular aid to accessibility.
+If you'd like to get a widget for your site, you may purchase one from a [Zen Cart Certified hosting partner](https://ada4zencart.com/index.php?main_page=index&referrer=C4ADA_11659651175).

 ### Other Useful Tools

-Yes, there are several other free tools that can be included in the list to help website owners meet accessibility standards and ensure their websites are more inclusive.
+Yes, there are several other free tools that can be included in the list to help you meet accessibility standards and ensure your websites are more inclusive.
 Here are a few notable ones:

-* [Accessibility Widgets](/user/accessibility/tools/widgets/) - Accessibility widgets (like the one on this site) are a popular aid to accessibility.
-* [AChecker](https://websiteaccessibilitychecker.com/checker/index.php) - AChecker is an open-source accessibility evaluation tool that allows website owners to upload their web pages for assessment against WCAG standards.
+* [AChecker](https://websiteaccessibilitychecker.com/checker/index.php) - an open-source accessibility evaluation tool that allows you to upload your web pages for assessment against WCAG standards.
 It offers detailed reports and guidance for improving accessibility.
-* [HTML_CodeSniffer](https://squizlabs.github.io/HTML_CodeSniffer/) - HTML_CodeSniffer is a bookmarklet that scans web pages for accessibility issues, providing feedback based on WCAG guidelines.
+* [HTML_CodeSniffer](https://squizlabs.github.io/HTML_CodeSniffer/) - a bookmarklet that scans web pages for accessibility issues, providing feedback based on WCAG guidelines.
 It is a free, easy-to-use tool that can be added to any browser.
-* [NoCoffee Vision Simulator](https://uxpro.cc/toolbox/nocoffee/) - NoCoffee is a browser extension that simulates various visual impairments, such as color blindness and low vision, allowing website owners to experience how their content appears to users with these disabilities.
+* [NoCoffee Vision Simulator](https://uxpro.cc/toolbox/nocoffee/) - a browser extension that simulates various visual impairments, such as color blindness and low vision, allowing you to experience how your content appears to users with these disabilities.
-* [NVDA Screen Reader](https://www.nvaccess.org/download/) - NVDA (NonVisual Desktop Access) is a free, open-source screen reader for Windows.
-Website owners can use NVDA to test their website's compatibility with screen readers and ensure a seamless experience for users with visual impairments.
+* [NVDA (Non Visual Desktop Access) Screen Reader](https://www.nvaccess.org/download/) - a free, open-source screen reader for Windows.
+You can use NVDA to test your website's compatibility with screen readers and ensure a seamless experience for users with visual impairments.
-* [VoiceOver](https://www.apple.com/voiceover/info/guide/_1121.html) - VoiceOver is a built-in screen reader on macOS and iOS devices.
-Website owners with access to Apple devices can use VoiceOver to test their websites' accessibility for users with visual impairments.
+* [VoiceOver](https://www.apple.com/voiceover/info/guide/_1121.html) - a built-in screen reader on macOS and iOS devices.
+Anyone with access to Apple devices can use VoiceOver to test their websites' accessibility for users with visual impairments.

 ### Important Accessibility Concerns